Juan Soto Gives Big Boost to San Diego Padres' World Series Betting Odds

-Juan Soto gives big boost to Padres' World Series betting odds originally appeared on NBC Sports Chicago
+Juan Soto gives big boost to Padres' World Series betting odds originally appeared on NBC Sports Washington

 Juan Soto went from the worst team in Major League Baseball to the team that now has the sixth-best odds to win the World Series.